-Department of Communication Sciences & Disorders Home > Speech-Language-Hearing Clinic > Audiology Clinic
+Department of Communication Sciences and Disorders Home > Speech-Language-Hearing Clinic > Audiology Clinic

 The goal of the Audiology Clinic is to help you determine if your hearing is prohibiting you from successfully communicating with the rest of the world, whether it's your spouse, children, grandchildren, co-workers, or simply the people you interact with on a daily basis.
 We provide comprehensive diagnostic services to determine if you are having difficulty hearing.
 In addition, we are able to prescribe and dispense a vast array of assistive listening devices should it be determined you would benefit from hearing aids or even hearing protection.